OtusTeam/sre-ansible-role-funkwhale/README.md

 Requirements
 ------------
-Recommend use molecule ver.
+Recommend by ansible host to use:
+- Molecule ver.
 3+ (syntax of files)

-Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
-For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.
+- Ansible-galaxy collection:
+  - community.docker

+Recommend by ansible aims by OS to use:
+- Python ver.
+3.7+ (python modules)

 Role Variables
 --------------